 Traumatic Brain Injury (TBI)

-Army Medicine leads the Nation in recognition and treatment of traumatic brain injuries (TBIs) through aggressive research and clinical capability.
+Army Medicine leads the nation in recognition and treatment of traumatic brain injuries, or TBIs, through aggressive research and clinical capability.
 Because Army Medicine is at the cutting edge of identifying brain injuries with a comprehensive policy...More

-Army Medicine leads the Nation in recognition and treatment of traumatic brain injuries (TBIs) through aggressive research and clinical capability.
+Army Medicine leads the nation in recognition and treatment of traumatic brain injuries, or TBIs, through aggressive research and clinical capability.
 Because Army Medicine is at the cutting edge of identifying brain injuries with a comprehensive policy and medical management system, most Soldiers are medically cleared and ready to return to duty due to early identification and treatment regimens.
 Research shows that TBIs, especially concussions, are overwhelmingly treatable; however, receiving prompt care, regardless of severity, is essential in maximizing recovery.
-The overwhelming majority of Soldiers with TBI have a mild injury and fully recover without lingering effects.
+The overwhelming majority of Soldiers, with a TBI, have a mild injury and fully recover without lingering effects.

 TBI is a disruption of brain function resulting from a blow or jolt to the head or an object penetrating into the brain.
-Severity may range from "mild" (also known as concussion) to "severe."
-Army Medicine identifies and implements the best methods to evaluate and treat every Soldier with TBI.
-The most commonly reported symptoms of concussion include headaches, dizziness, memory problems and sleep disturbances.
+Severity may range from "mild," also known as concussion, to "severe."
+Army Medicine identifies and implements the best methods to evaluate and treat every Soldier with a TBI.
+The most commonly reported symptoms of concussions include headaches, dizziness, memory problems and sleep disturbances.

-Army Medicine collaborates with, and leverages its partnerships with key Department of Defense and civilian organizations to improve its ability to diagnose, treat and care for those affected by TBI.
+Army Medicine collaborates with, and leverages its partnerships with, key Department of Defense and civilian organizations to improve its ability to diagnose, treat and care for those affected by TBIs.

-The number of Soldiers diagnosed with concussion has steadily increased among all Army Components with the sharp increase beginning in 2006 attributable to screening efforts and other early detection initiatives.
-Since 2000, 233,425 DoD Service Members worldwide have been diagnosed with TBI, 134,938 (58%) of whom are U.S. Army Soldiers.
+The number of Soldiers diagnosed with concussions has steadily increased among all Army components - with the sharp increase beginning in 2006, attributable to screening efforts and other early detection initiatives.
+Since 2000, 233,425 DOD Service members worldwide have been diagnosed with TBIs, 134,938 (58 percent) of whom are U.S. Soldiers.

 Causes of TBI: